fgarcia/ansible-role-nginx-oss/README.md

 Requirements
 ------------

-This role was developed using Ansible 2.3.1.0 and as such might not work if a previous version of Ansible is employed.
+This role was developed using Ansible 2.3.1.0.
+Backwards compatibility is not guaranteed.

+Use `ansible-galaxy install nginxinc.nginx-oss` to install the role on your system.

 The following platforms have been tested and are oficially supported: